gunnarahlberg/elm-faq/index.md

 ### What does `(,)` mean?

-`(,)` is the tuple-forming operator in prefix form.
+`(,)` is the tuple-forming operator in prefix form[^tupleInfix].
 It constructs a 2-tuple from its two arguments.
 Its type is `a -> b -> (a, b)`.

 There are similar prefix operators for n-tuples.
 E.g, `(,,)` constructs a 3-tuple and `(,,,)` a 4-tuple.